-With a wine-growing past of more than 2600 years dating back to the Roman era, a sunshine of more than 300 days per year, a well-drained limestone and crystalline soil, Provence has risen to the rank of first world producer of AOC rosé wine, with 35% of the national production and 5,6% of the world production.
+With a wine-growing past of more than 2600 years dating back to Roman times, a sunshine of more than 300 days per year, a well-drained limestone and crystalline soil, Provence has risen to the rank of the world's leading producer of AOC rosé wine, with 35% of the national production and 5.6% of the world production.

-Languedoc-Roussillon is the first wine region in France in terms of surface area planted with vines and volume of wine produced.
+Languedoc-Roussillon is the leading wine region in France in terms of area planted to vines and volume of wine produced.
 The Languedoc-Roussillon vineyards extend over part of the Occitanie region in the Hérault (34), Gard (30), Aude (11) and Pyrénées-Orientales (66) on approximately 228,000 hectares of vines, 89,000 hectares of which are AOC and many IGP and vins de pays.

-The vineyards of the Coteaux du Languedoc in the center of the region, the Costières de Nîmes in the east, and the Corbières and Côtes du Roussillon in the west cover most of the Occitanie vineyards, always close to a large city such as Monpellier, Narbonne, Béziers, Nimes.
+The vineyards of Coteaux du Languedoc in the center of the region, Costières-de-Nîmes in the east, and Corbières and Côtes du Roussillon in the west cover most of the Occitanie vineyards, always close to a major city such as Monpellier, Narbonne, Béziers, Nimes.

-The main grape varieties used for the elaboration of Languedoc wines are Syrah, Grenache, Mourvèdre, Carignan, Cinsault, Merlot, Cabernet Sauvignon, Lleudonner Pelut, Muscat à petits grains, Bourboulenc, Chardonnay, Chenin, Clairette, Maccabeu, Marsanne, Roussannes, Mauzac, Vermentino, Picpoul, Viognier.
+The main grape varieties used to make Languedoc wines are Syrah, Grenache, Mourvèdre, Carignan, Cinsault, Merlot, Cabernet Sauvignon, Lleudonner Pelut, Muscat à petits grains, Bourboulenc, Chardonnay, Chenin, Clairette, Maccabeu, Marsanne, Roussannes, Mauzac, Vermentino, Picpoul, Viognier.

 The Languedoc has the particularity of having produced sparkling wines long before Champagne.
-In 1531, the first brut wine in the world was produced in the cellars of the Benedictine Abbey of Saint-Hilaire near Limoux, which is now well known: the Blanquette de Limoux.
-Other specificities of the appellations of the region: the famous natural sweet wines such as the Muscat de Rivesaltes, the Muscat de Frontignan, the Muscat de Lunel, the Muscat de Mireval, the Muscat de Saint-Jean de Minervois, or the Banyuls in the extreme south-west which, contrary to some preconceived ideas, is not a cooked wine but a natural sweet wine of the AOP Banyuls.
+It was in 1531 that the first brut wine in the world was produced in the cellars of the Benedictine Abbey of Saint-Hilaire near Limoux, which is now well known: the Blanquette de Limoux.
+Other specificities of the appellations of the region: the famous natural sweet wines such as Muscat de Rivesaltes, Muscat de Frontignan, Muscat de Lunel, Muscat de Mireval, Muscat de Saint-Jean de Minervois, or Banyuls in the extreme southwest, which contrary to some preconceived ideas is not a cooked wine but a natural sweet wine of the AOP Banyuls.

-With its favorable terroir and climate, the Languedoc region is also conducive to the development of certified organic wine production.
-Investing in a Languedoc wine estate, and in the Mediterranean vineyards in general, is also the possibility to be part of a responsible viticulture, whether it is HVE certified, organic or biodynamic.
+Endowed with a favorable terroir and climate, the Languedoc region is also conducive to the development of certified viticulture for the production of organic wine.
+Investing in a Languedoc wine estate, and in the Mediterranean vineyards in general, is also the possibility of being part of a responsible viticulture, whether it is HVE certified, organic or biodynamic.

 Like Provence and the Rhone Valley, the vine was introduced in Languedoc-Roussillon by the Greeks in the 5th century B.C. and then developed by the Romans and the clergy with a network of abbeys and monasteries based on the model of the Abbey of Aniane.

 The wine route set up by these first winegrowers in France was first organized around exports to Greece, the Turkish coasts, and Egypt.
-Then the Narbonne became one of the great suppliers of wine to Rome, the region providing both viticulture, winemaking and the manufacture of amphorae.
+Then the Narbonne region became one of the major suppliers of wine to Rome, as the region was involved in viticulture, wine-making and the manufacture of amphorae.

-The XIIth and XIIIth centuries, mainly in the Corbières, stronghold of the Cathar country, left an impressive cultural heritage of castles, abbeys and medieval cities on the whole western region of Occitania between Toulouse and Béziers.
+The XIIth and XIIIth centuries, mainly in the Corbières, stronghold of the Cathar country, left an impressive cultural heritage of castles, abbeys and medieval cities all over the western region of Occitania between Toulouse and Béziers.

-Many vineyards, estates and wineries in this part of the Languedoc-Roussillon region are still built around these masterly buildings.
+Many vineyards, estates and wineries in this area of Languedoc-Roussillon are still built around these masterly buildings.

-The Languedoc and Roussillon regions have the largest offer due to the size of their vineyards and the diversity of their vineyards, making them of particular interest to the wine investor.
+The Languedoc and Roussillon regions have the largest offer due to the size of their wine-growing territory and the diversity of their vineyards, making them of particular interest to the wine investor.

-It is a market where the offer remains important, maintaining the prices of the most attractive properties and wine estates of the Mediterranean border.
-This allows the purchaser to reach higher thresholds of vineyard area at comparable prices than in other Mediterranean wine regions.
+It is a market where the supply remains important, maintaining the prices of the most attractive properties and wine estates of the Mediterranean border.
+This allows the purchaser to reach higher thresholds for his property at comparable prices than in other Mediterranean wine regions.

-In addition, the quality strategy initiated in the early 1980s by the winegrowers has led to the classification of terroirs as Appellations d'Origine Contrôlée, offering greater visibility to consumers.
-The AOC Languedoc, the AOC Picpoul de Pinet, the AOC Terrasses du Larzac, the AOC La Clape, the AOC Pic Saint-Loup in particular, are all guarantees of quality and typicality of the wines produced on the wine estates of these Languedoc appellations and offer good openings to national and international distribution.
+In addition, the quality strategy initiated in the early 1980s by the winegrowers has led to the classification of terroirs as Appellations d'Origine Contrôlée (AOCs), which offers greater visibility to consumers.
+The AOC Languedoc, the AOC Picpoul de Pinet, the AOC Terrasses du Larzac, the AOC La Clape, the AOC Pic Saint-Loup in particular, are all guarantees of the quality and typicality of the wines produced on the wine estates of these appellations of the Languedoc and offer good openings to national and international distribution.

-Also, the purchase of a vineyard or a wine property in the Languedoc, participates in an objective related to space (large wine farms), to the quality of the soil and the environment and fully registered in this qualitative dynamics aiming at both the technique and the marketing of the wine.
+Also, the purchase of a vineyard or a vineyard property in the Languedoc region, participates in an objective linked to space (large vineyards), to the quality of the terroir and of the environment and fully inscribed in this qualitative dynamic aiming at both the technique and the marketing of wine.

-From a tourist point of view, the Occitanie region offers in the vicinity of its large and well distributed cities, such as Montpellier, Béziers, Narbonne, Perpignan, or Carcassonne, road, motorway, rail and airport accesses allowing to easily link the large metropolises to each terroir or wine estate.
-Montpellier, the third largest French city on the Mediterranean axis, and its proximity to the Pic Saint-Loup PDO are among the most sought-after sectors in the heart of the Hérault region where investors will easily find a château or a manor house in the heart of their vineyards where they can develop activities related to tourism, cellar visits, wine tasting and why not a vintage wine!
+From a tourist point of view, the Occitanie region offers, in the vicinity of its large and well distributed cities, such as Montpellier, Béziers, Narbonne, Perpignan, or Carcassonne, road, motorway, rail and airport accesses allowing to easily link the large metropolises to each terroir or wine estate.
+Montpellier, the third largest French city on the Mediterranean axis, and its proximity to the Pic Saint-Loup PDO are among the most coveted sectors in the heart of the Hérault region, where the investor will easily find a château or mansion in the heart of his vineyard where he can develop activities related to tourism, cellar visits, wine tasting and why not a vintage wine!

 This wine region of Languedoc, in full qualitative expansion, has the essential fundamentals for the development of modern viticulture.
-BLUE SIDE accompanies the buyers, beyond the purchase of properties or wine estates, on the complementary investment strategies to be implemented to remain in phase with this economic dynamic in the vineyard as well as in the cellar. ?
+BLUE SIDE accompanies buyers, beyond the purchase of properties or wineries, on the complementary investment strategies to be implemented to remain in phase with this economic dynamic in the vineyard as well as in the cellar.

-In parallel to his wine production, the investor will be able to develop on his property or his domain activities related to wine tourism, events, receptive to the attention of individuals who love wines and exceptional environments (development of the castle, hotel business, parahotel business, guest rooms in the farmhouse, catering, visit of the cellars, discovery of the wine route, ?) or companies looking for places to hold seminars where complementary cultural activities can be organized such as visits to the cellars, tastings, ?nological initiation, discovery of an exceptional white wine still unknown...
+In parallel to his wine production, the investor will be able to develop on his property or his domain activities related to wine tourism, events, receptive to the attention of individuals who love wines and exceptional environments (development of the castle, hotel business, parahotel business, guest rooms in the farmhouse, catering, visit of the cellars, discovery of the wine road, ...) or companies looking for places to hold seminars where complementary cultural activities can be organized such as visits to the cellars, tastings, oenological initiation, discovery of an exceptional white wine still unknown...

-In the process of acquiring a property or a vineyard, it is essential to master the technical and economic specificities of the PDO and PGI attached to each terroir, to know how to orientate oneself towards a production in red, rosé or white, still wine, sparkling wine or natural sweet wine, according to the targeted distribution network.It is essential to master the technical and economic specificities of the PDO and PGI attached to each terroir, to know how to orientate oneself towards the production of red, rosé or white wine, still wine, sparkling wine or sweet wine, according to the targeted distribution network, to make the annexed constructions profitable, which are particularly important in the Languedoc region around the bastide, the farmhouse or the castle, to think about the priority investments in the vineyard, the cellar or the cellars, the production tools or the building, and to choose one's estate according to the investments to be planned.
-So many questions which will have to be judiciously approached before acquiring the vineyard.
+In the process of acquiring a property or a vineyard, it is essential to master the technical and economic specificities of the PDO and PGI attached to each terroir, to know how to orientate oneself towards the production of red, rosé or white wine, still wine, sparkling wine or natural sweet wine, according to the targeted distribution network, to make the annexed constructions profitable, particularly consequent in the Languedoc region around the bastide, the farmhouse or the castle, to think about priority investments in the vineyard, the cellar or the cellars, the production tools or the building, to choose one's domain according to these investments to be planned.
+So many questions that must be judiciously addressed before acquiring the vineyard.